angie-acho0697/mas_family_ic_exp/README.md

 - **Full context maintenance** including relationship dynamics, resource allocations, and decision history
 - **Preservation of all metrics and conversation logs** across runs

 **Note**: All output files are automatically organized in the `output/` directory, keeping the project root clean and organized.

-## Analysis and Insights
+## 🔬 Research Insights

-The experiment is designed to study:
+This experiment studies fascinating questions about human behavior:

-1. **Coalition Formation**: How agents form alliances and break them under pressure
+- 🤝 **How do alliances form and break under pressure?**
-2. **Decision-Making Dynamics**: The impact of personality types on group decisions
-3. **Resource Optimization**: Strategic allocation under constraints
-4. **Crisis Management**: Leadership emergence and group cohesion
-5. **Relationship Evolution**: Trust building and conflict resolution patterns
+- 🧠 **Which personality types emerge as leaders in crises?**
+- ⚖️ **How do groups make decisions when everyone has equal power?**
+- 💰 **What happens when resources are limited and stakes are high?**
+- 🔄 **How do relationships evolve through conflict and cooperation?**
+- 🤖 **How effective is AI at analyzing human social dynamics?**

-## Technical Architecture
+## 🛠️ Technical Stack

-- **CrewAI Framework**: Multi-agent orchestration and conversation management
+- **CrewAI**: Multi-agent conversation orchestration
-- **Resource Management System**: Finite resource allocation and tracking
-- **Scenario Engine**: Dynamic event progression with branching outcomes
-- **Analytics Pipeline**: Comprehensive data collection and analysis tools
-- **Modular Design**: Easy to extend with new scenarios, agents, or metrics
+- **Google Gemini**: AI-powered relationship analysis
+- **Python 3.10+**: Core experiment framework
+- **Rate Limiting**: Smart API quota management
+- **Error Handling**: Robust fallback systems
+- **State Persistence**: Resume experiments from any point

+## 🎯 Perfect For

+- **Researchers** studying group dynamics and decision-making
+- **Students** learning about multi-agent systems and AI
+- **Developers** interested in CrewAI and LLM integration
+- **Anyone** curious about family inheritance drama! 😄

-## Contributing
+## 🤝 Contributing

-This experiment framework is designed to be extensible.
-The following modifications are supported:
+This framework is designed to be extensible.
+You can easily add:

-- Addition of new agent personality types
+- New cousin personality types
-- Creation of additional scenario events
+- Additional scenario events
-- Implementation of new resource types
-- Development of custom analysis metrics
+- Custom analysis metrics
-- Modification of the decision-making framework
+- Enhanced LLM prompts
+- New relationship dynamics

-## License
+## 📄 License

-This project is for research and educational purposes.
-Please ensure compliance with OpenAI's usage policies when running experiments.
+Research and educational use.
+Please follow Google's API usage policies.

+---

+**Ready to see what happens when family meets inheritance?** 🏛️✨